shadow-robot/fh_documentation/docs/user_guide/3_getting_started.md

 ```

 ## Grasper Status
-The agile-grasper provides a graphical interface for monitoring the robot state using diagnostic messages.
+The modular-grasper provides a graphical interface for monitoring the robot state using diagnostic messages.
 In order to use it, after launching the Grasper, run the following command in a separate terminal:

 ```bash
 $ rqt